Powered by twenty years of thinking outside of traditional arts, entertainment, & creative systems,

 • A quick IMDB or Google search lists me as an actor, director, and producer.
 All facts.
 But not necessarily the truth.
 There’s a difference, yes?

-Truth: My entertainment career is just one beautiful, fluctuating piece of my greater body of work.
-I am, as a whole, a founder-creator who cares deeply about elevating the quality of our inner and outer creative worlds.
+Truth: My entertainment career is just one seasonal piece of my greater body of work.
+I am, as a whole, a storyteller, innovator, and founder-creator who cares deeply about elevating the quality of our individual and collective creative worlds.
 Because I know first hand — when we learn to center our creation power, new worlds open up for us all.

-So, whether you love my entertainment work or feel called to support my big, creative ideas in the world, there’s so much I’m ready to share with you in 2026 and beyond.
+So, whether you love my entertainment work or feel called to tap into my new worlds or innovation services, there’s so much I’m ready to share with you in 2026 and beyond.
 I’m so glad you’re here.

 • Emotional Worldbuilding: Growth and clarity for creative identity, life, & work